Oceanware/django-utilities/deploy-to-heroku.md

 ```

 ## 4. Deploy
+make sure you push and commit your project after than then

+go to ```www.heroku.com``` and create account after creating account you should create first app and connect your app with your github repository
+and then you can choose automatic deployment or manual deployment

 You are ready to go now, your project can be deployed in heroku.
 You can use heroku-cli or the heroku.io website to ddeploy your app.